qismib/FDQlearn/README.md

 for Linux and MacOs:
 1) $ source .venv/bin/activate

+for Windows (cmd.exe):
+2) $ .venv/Scripts/activate.bat

-for Windows:
+for Windows PowerShell:
-1) $ .venv/Scripts/activate
+2) $ .venv/Scripts/Activate.ps1

-run whatever cmd, es: $ python scripts/FDQLearn_main.py
+3) run whatever cmd, es: $ python scripts/FDQLearn_main.py

+4) to deactivate just run: deactivate

 ## Dataset generation (venv command)
 In the repo there are some existent datasets, but there's the original notebook